 A better view of the shikara, or at least a less blindingly bright one.

-At the base of the temple, elephants fight lions.
+At the base of the temple, elephants fight superscale lions.

 The lions have the edge.

-We've come around to five o-clock and the matching column or dhwaja-stambha, literally flag pole.
+We've come around to five o-clock and the matching column or dhwaja-stambha, literally a flag pole.

-The small room at the upper right contains a figure of Nandi, Shiva's mount, who faces the sanctum, off to the right.
+The small room on the upper level contains a figure of Nandi, Shiva's mount, who faces the sanctum, off to the right.

 The base of the temple on this side contains several dramatic images.
 Here, Narasimha (Vishnu's fourth or lion incarnation) fights to free the world of the demon king Hiranyakashipu.
 It's hardly a contest.
 The traces of plaster are a reminder of the temple's original coating of stucco and white paint, detailed in red, blue, and yellow.